dimaslanjaka/gradle-plugin/readme.md

+# How to import
-# add this project as composite build on your root project
+- copy this project inside your project
+- then import like bellow

 ## settings.gradle
 ```gradle
 includeBuild("plugin") //name folder of this project